Jason S. Tsukahara, Ph.D.

 About

-Jason Tsukahara is from Bothell, WA (~30 miles north of Seattle) and will always consider the Pacific Nortwest as home.
-He earned his B.A. in Behavioral Neuroscience at Western Washington University in Bellingham, WA where he found his interest in cognitive psychology, Buddhism, meditation, and contemplative practices more generally.
-After college, he took a year off to participate in an 8-week silent meditation retreat on Shamatha and the Four Immeasurables in Phuket, Thailand guided by Lama Alan Wallace.
+Jason Tsukahara is originally from Bothell, Washington, and will always consider the Pacific Northwest home.
+He earned his B.A. in Behavioral Neuroscience at Western Washington University in Bellingham, WA, where he developed his interests in cognitive psychology, Buddhism, and contemplative practice.
+Following his undergraduate studies, he spent a year deepening his practice, including an eight-week silent retreat on Shamatha and the Four Immeasurables in Phuket, Thailand, guided by Lama Alan Wallace.

-Outside of psychology, Jason’s interests include Buddhist spiritual practice (mainly influenced by the Nyingma tradition from Tibetan Buddhism and Dzogchen teachings in particular), teaching meditation and mindfulness practices, hiking, camping, riding his bicycle around town, and photography.
-He hopes to learn how to surf at some point in the future and is always looking for new recommendations for good hiking trails in the Wilmington area.
+Outside of his academic work, Jason maintains a sustained interest in Buddhist contemplative practice, drawing primarily from the Nyingma tradition of Tibetan Buddhism and Dzogchen teachings.
+He also teaches meditation and mindfulness, and enjoys hiking, camping, cycling, and photography.
+He hopes to learn to surf in the near future and welcomes recommendations for hiking trails in the Wilmington area.